ZertES Signature Solution

 Simple electronic signature is a basic type of eSignature most commonly used for documents that do not have stringent legal form requirements and carry minimal liability risk.

 SES eSignatures serve as digital affirmations, functioning similarly to a scanned image of a signature, clicking an "I accept" button, or simply typing your name.
-Examples include: quotations, internal documents, confirmations, etc.

 Advanced electronic signature (AES)